plentymarkets/docs-raw/plentyInterface/Accounting.md

 ## Contracts<a name="accounting_vat_contracts"></a>
 ### VatInitContract<a name="accounting_contracts_vatinitcontract"></a>

-This interface provides methods to initialize the detection of a VAT configuration and to actually detect VAT rates or VAT fields.
+This interface provides methods to initialise the detection of a VAT configuration and to actually detect VAT rates or VAT fields.

 #### Namespace